What is a Home Equity Loan?

 Calculating your home equity

 Home equity is the difference between the market value of your home and what you owe.
 For example, if the market value of your home is $200,000 and you owe $160,000 on the mortgage, you have $40,000 in home equity.
-While many lenders require applicants do not borrow above 80% of the value of their home, some like Discover Home Equity Loans will lend up to 95%.
+For many lenders, your combined loan-to-value (CLTV) must be at or below 80 percent.
+CLTV is your home equity loan amount plus your existing mortgage balance, divided by your home’s value.
+Some lenders, like Discover Home Loans, allow you to have a CLTV under 90 percent.

 Your home equity typically increases as you pay down your mortgage.
 Renovations, when chosen and completely wisely, can accelerate home value too.
 This is often why homeowners take out home equity loans.